willemverbuyst/technical-interview-js/README.md

 ### Strings

 - Split string
-- Split Characters in string
+- Split characters in string
 - Reverse a string

 ### Arrays

 - Get unique elements from two arrays
+- Sort an array of objects, by value

 ### Numbers